0.2 - The stages of a Bilan Carbone®

 🌐 English version of this image.

-• The steering and internal governance allow structuring, coordinating and ensuring the completion of the approach.
-The level of requirement on the steering of each of the steps of the approach, notably hierarchical involvement and training, may depend on the maturity level.
+The governance and internal governance help to structure, coordinate and ensure the completion of the approach.
+The level of requirement on the steering of each of the approach's steps, notably hierarchical involvement and training, may depend on the maturity level.

 This method necessarily focuses on the induced emissions by a organisation.